Bid Audit

 • 2

-Randy reviews your bid against the bid documents, the project context you provided, and 20+ years of commercial construction experience on both sides of the owner-contractor table.
+Your dedicated partner reviews your bid against the bid documents, the project context you provided, and 20+ years of commercial construction experience on both sides of the owner-contractor table.

 • 3